DIYDaveJ/Daikin-anti-defrost/README.md

 The black cable is attached to the ground on the Daikin PCB.
 (The two additional pins are not needed)
 ![connect_1](https://github.com/user-attachments/assets/5a1b1f58-e5d6-406e-b2ee-bb8326617f3e)

 The black ground cable must be connected to one of the wires at the upper right corner.
-I suppose a clamp could be used instead.
+A test clamp like this one could also be used: https://www.reichelt.de/de/de/shop/produkt/klemmpruefspitze_haken_schwarz_loetanschluss-130668
+Note that the main PCB has a protective coating.
+If using a clamp, make sure to scratch off the coating.

 This is not system ground!
 No parts of the microcontroller must be connected to the chassis of the heat pump.
 ![Ground](https://github.com/user-attachments/assets/57aaacb9-752b-4b67-9981-b1b0d326ef81)

 Make sure to isolate the board so it doesn't touch the chassis.
 Use isolation tape or use an enclosure.